 1. Preparation of an Environmental Impact Statement

-The Environmental Impact Statement prepared under these Regulations and the present Annex shall :
+The Environmental Impact Statement prepared under these Regulations and the present Annex shall, [but not limited to, entail the following elements]:

 (a) Be prepared in clear language and in an official language of the Authority together with an English-language version, where applicable;

-(b) Provide information based on data from, as a general rule, a minimum of 15 years of monitoring,, in accordance with the Regulations, and taking into account the applicable regional environmental management plan, Standards and Guidelines, corresponding to the scale and potential magnitude of the activities, to assess the likely Environmental Effects of the proposed activities.
+(b) Provide information [] based on data from, as a general rule, a minimum of 15 years of monitoring, in accordance with the Regulations and the applicable Regional Environmental Management Plan, Standards and Guidelines, corresponding to the scale and potential magnitude of the activities, to assess the likely Environmental Effects of the proposed activities.
 Such effects shall be discussed in proportion to their significance.
 Where an applicant or Contractor considers an Environmental Effect to be of no significance, there should be sufficient information to substantiate such conclusion, or a brief discussion as to why further research is not warranted; and

 (c) Include a non-technical summary of the main conclusions and information provided to facilitate understanding of the nature of the activity by Stakeholders.

-(d) Be peer reviewed by competent independent experts, before submission and include a description of the experts, their qualifications, and the results of their review.
+[]

 3.11.
-Methodology for Description of the Marine Environment and Assessment of Impacts and Environmental Effects
+Methodology for Description of the Marine Environment and Assessment of Environmental Impacts and Environmental Effects

+Provide a description of Methodologies, for collecting and analyzing baseline and “Test Mining” data and assessing the potential Environmental Impact and Environmental Effects from the proposed operations and alternatives considered.

 Methodological approaches should be consistent with established community standards.
 In the case that novel sampling techniques, new technology, or sampling designs are employed, particularly detailed methodology and justification should be provided in this section.

 Please indicate the rationale for the proposal.
 [150-word limit]